 Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.

-Fresh white onion and tomato should be diced small.
+Fresh white or red onion and tomato should be diced small.
 You can also use cherry tomatoes which can be sliced in half or quartered.

 Herbs should be fresh and not dried and generally include fresh parsley and fresh mint leaves which are finely chopped.

 Cumin is a strong spice and if overused can result in bitterness.
 A little goes a long way.